bashenk/WaniKaniOpenFrameworkTurboEvents/README.md

 #### Special cases

-- "load" is a special use case event name.
+- "load" (not to be confused with "turbo:load") is a special use case event name.
   - Adding a listener for that event via this library causes it to execute the callback immediately after it is added
     in the case that the URL matches and the "turbo:load" event has already fired.